databricks/spark-training/strata_2013/index.md

 TwitterException{exceptionCode=[d0031b0b-1db75513], statusCode=401, message=null, code=-1, retryAfter=-1, rateLimitStatus=null, version=3.0.3}
 </pre>

-Please verify whether the Twitter username and password has been set correctly in the file `login.txt` as instructed earlier.
+__Answer:__ Please verify whether the Twitter username and password has been set correctly in the file `login.txt` as instructed earlier.
 Make sure you do not have unnecessary trailing spaces.

 ## Further exercises